 The International English Language Testing System which is abbreviated as IELTS is owned and jointly managed by Cambridge English Language Assessment, the British Council and IDP Education Pvt Ltd is one of the major English language tests in the world.
 IELTS exam is designed to assess the candidates' ability to handle English and their proficiency of their language.
 Though the native English speakers can take this test, it is primarily designed for the non-native English language speakers who want to enrol in a college/ university or want to migrate to a country where English is necessary.

-More than 2 million test takers sits for the IELTS in more than 130 different countries and the number is rapidly increasing.
-IELTS is recognized worldwide and your IELTS score is important to get admitted in a foreign country where English is used for academic or immigration purposes.
+More than 2 million test takers sit for the IELTS in more than 130 different countries and the number is rapidly increasing.
+IELTS is recognised worldwide and your IELTS score is important to get admitted in a foreign country where English is used for academic or immigration purposes.

 There are 2 different test format in IELTS: Academic IELTS and General Training (GT) IELTS.
 Academic IELTS is recommended for students who want to get admitted in foreign colleges and universities.
 General Training IELTS is mainly designed for people who are planning to undertake non-academic training or to gain work experience, or for immigration purposes.

 The IELTS test can be taken either in Computer Based version or in pen-and-paper based version.
-Computer based version of IELTS is taken in a computer whereas the pen-and-paper based IELTS requires the candidate to use the Pen/ pencil and papers to complete the test.
-The speaking part of the IELTS is not taken in computer; rather that is conducted by a human examiner who takes the interview face-to-face.
-Computer based IELTS are not available in all of the test centers and you need to check with your nearby test centers if you are planning to sit for the computer based version of the IELTS.
-The test usually costs GBP 140 currently and this cost varies depending on the test center location and country.
+The computer-based version of IELTS is taken in a computer whereas the pen-and-paper based IELTS requires the candidate to use the Pen/ pencil and papers to complete the test.
+The speaking part of the IELTS is not taken on the computer; rather that is conducted by a human examiner who takes the interview face-to-face.
+Computer-based IELTS are not available in all of the test centres and you need to check with your nearby test centres if you are planning to sit for the computer-based version of the IELTS.
+The test usually costs GBP 140 currently and this cost varies depending on the test centre location and country.

 IELTS test has 4 sections (also known as modules): Listening, Reading, Writing and Speaking.
 The Academic and GT IELTS have the same listening and speaking formats whereas the reading and writing (only task1) modules of the IELTS vary depending on whether a candidate is taking GT IELTS or Academic IELTS.